automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 Code in machine readable form generated by compilation of the Source Code and contained in a medium that permits it to be loaded into and operated on the specified equipment.

-### 6.18 Open Source
+### 6.18 Open Source Software
 Denoting software for which the original source code is made freely available and may be redistributed and modified.

+### 6.19 Personnel
+Means any employee, agents, consultants, or contractors of *Provider* or *Customer* or *Customer's Affiliates*, respectively.

-### 6.19 Source Code
+### 6.20 Source Code
 Means Code in programming languages, including all comments and procedural code and all related development documents (e.g., flow charts, schematics, statements of principles of operations, end-user manuals, architecture standards, and any other specifications that are used to create or that comprise the Code).

-### 6.20 Specifications
+### 6.21 Specifications
 Means the specifications for the Software and, to the extent consistent with and not limiting of the foregoing, the Documentation